Return to the first page of this site

 Obviously if you need special prescription drugs you should bring those.
 Otherwise, it's whatever makes you feel most comfortable.
 If you feel better about having a well-stocked medicine kit in your bag bring it.
 Personally, I wouldn't bother unless going into a very remote area.
 There are pharmacies everywhere in Thailand, many with excellent pharmacists.
 I have never found it a problem getting a good diagnosis and suitable medication for any problem I've had in Thailand.

-Local pharmacists understand local ailments and are well equipped to deal with the things that are likely to be a problem in Thailand.
-Medication is cheaper in Thailand compared to the West and there are products that are not available in the West.
-Let's take prickly heat rash, for example.
-In the West the pharmacist would probably describe some kind of calamine lotion.
-In Thailand there is something called 'Srichand Complexion Powder' which is mixed with water to form a pink paste.
-It works really well, is easily available and costs only Bt17.
-St. Luke's Prickly Heat powder is another very cheap, easily available product that works well after showering to cool the body down.
+Local pharmacists understand most ailments and are well equipped to deal with the things that are likely to be a problem in Thailand.
+Medication is cheaper in Thailand compared to the West and there are drugs available over-the-counter that are not available over-the-counter in the West.

 Return to top of page